Thomas-Tuttle/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+A client-side route happens when the route is handled internally by the JavaScript that is loaded on the page.
+When the url is adjusted and a whole new document is served to the user is server-side routing

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST            Creates a new resource.
+GET             Retrieves a resource.
+PUT             Updates an existing resource.
+DELETE          Deletes a resource.

 - [ ] Mention three tools we can use to make AJAX requests.

+Axios, jQuery $.ajax and Fetch API

 ## Project Set Up